huachangYu/dem/README.md

 You are supposed to run it on windows because I havn't check whether it work well on linux.
 ## Result
 ![result](./pics/net.png)
-The algorithm may be a little slow
+The algorithm may cost a lot of time when the number of points is large